1. Not having an emergency fund

 If you need cash quick and you don’t have an emergency fund, a better option might be a personal loan.
-Rates are low right now, and free services like Loans Canada can help you find the best quote and best repayment term available for your situation.
+Rates are low right now, and free services like Smarter Loans can help you find the best quote and best repayment term available for your situation.

 9. Getting overly sentimental about your home

 If you’ve lost your job and are struggling to make your mortgage payments, it could be time to move.